EfficiencyJunky/eec-for-squarespace/Instructions.md

 **That's it for Google Analytics.
 The rest of the work will happen in Google Tag Manager (GTM) and Squarespace (SS)**

-# SECTION 2 -- CONNECT GOOGLE TAG MANAGER AND SQUARESPACE
+# SECTION 2 -- INSTALL GTM CONTAINER CODE SNIPPET ON SS

 I'll assume you've already setup a Google Tag Manager account and know how to use it, but you may not have set up Squarespace to work with Google Tag Manager.